German Federal Data Atlas – the Superior Data Catalogue for the German Federal Administration

 Agile development of the data atlas of the German Federal Administration by Bundesdruckerei GmbH

-The German Federal Data Atlas is a central digitisation project of the Federal Ministry of Finance (BMF), developed by Bundesdruckerei GmbH.
-It serves as an internal metadata platform for the entire Federal Administration and supports the implementation of the Federal Government’s data strategy (2021 and 2023).
+The German Federal Data Atlas is a digitisation project of the Federal Ministry of Finance (BMF), developed by Bundesdruckerei GmbH.
+It serves as an internal metadata platform for the Federal Administration and supports the implementation of the Federal Government’s data strategy (2021 and 2023).
 Bundesdruckerei GmbH is contributing a wide range of expertise to the development of the data atlas.

 Agile development methods were established in interdisciplinary teams right from the very start – at the creation of the concept, the development and evaluation of the prototype and the transition to MVP status.
 To develop the data atlas, the company is relying on the open data philosophy and integrates technologies such as artificial intelligence and language models.
 It also brings particular expertise to bear in the areas of anonymisation and pseudonymisation.